 That uncomfortable swelling is not actually a disorder.
 In most cases, it’s a preliminary symptom that requires some proactive treatment.
 The best way to address this sort of problem is to identify and treat the root cause.
 Whether it’s your first time feeling discomfort and swelling or it’s a recurring issue, you should always speak with your physician.
 However, a few helpful, at-home tips can help keep these symptoms at bay.

-The following remedies may help give you some relief while you sort out the root cause of your edema –
+The following home remedies for swollen feet and ankles may help give you some relief while you sort out the root cause of your edema –

 A magnesium deficiency in the body is one of the many possible causes of edema.
 Using a supplement (generally available over the counter) can help provide some relief.
 Magnesium supplements are normally recommended at roughly 200mg, twice a day.
 If you would like to consider taking this supplement, please speak with your primary care provider first (and for any dosing recommendations).